 Q. What evidence does my organisation need to provide for metric 9b?

 Organisations will need to outline how they have given voice to disabled staff, or the actions they plan to take.
 Examples could be the establishment of a disabled staff network, or a focused engagement exercise targeted specifically at disabled staff.
 It might be a communications campaign to increase the visibility of disabled staff in the organisation.
-More examples can be found in the WDES Technical Guidance which will be published shortly.
+More examples can be found in the WDES 2019 Annual Report.

-Q. How will disabled staff be involved in the process?
+Q. How should disabled staff be involved in the process?

-Disabled staff are central to the WDES, and should be involved in discussing the data, creating the action plans and in implementing the actions themselves.
-Metric 9b is specifically designed to centralise the importance of involving disabled staff in the WDES.
+Disabled staff are central to the WDES, and should be involved in discussing the trust’s data, creating the action plans and be involved in implementing the actions themselves.
+The WDES has been developed and continues to be underpinned by the ethos of ‘nothing about us without us’.
+This means that any decisions that impact on disabled people, must involve disabled people.
+Metric 9b is specifically designed to provide the evidence that disabled staff are involved and participate in the WDES reporting.
 There is no template or prescribed structure for how to do this, and individual organisations will need to discuss with their disabled staff how they wish to be involved.
-Examples of good practice will be collated and shared over the forthcoming months.

-Q. What is the role of trade unions?
+Q. What is the role of trade unions/professional associations?

-To succeed in successfully implementing the WDES, it will be essential to engage with both staff and their recognised trade unions.
+To successfully implement the WDES, it will be essential to engage with both staff and their recognised trade unions/professional associations.
 Organisations are more likely to successfully engage with staff and improve the impact of work, where the implementation of the WDES, and other equality initiatives such as EDS2, involve local social partnership with trade unions and staff organisations, to help draw on their knowledge, support and experience.

 Q. What if my NHS organisation does not have a disability staff network – do we have to have one for the WDES?

 A disabled staff network is not a requirement of the WDES.
-However we know that well-established and active disabled staff networks can play an incredibly valuable role in helping drive organisations forward and make quicker progress in creating environment that supports disabled staff.
+However, we do expect trusts to provide staff with opportunities to be involved in the WDES.
+We know that well-established and active disabled staff networks can play an incredibly valuable role in helping drive organisations forward and make quicker progress in creating an inclusive environment that supports all staff.

 Q. What additional resources will my organisation need for the WDES?

 The collection and analysis of data on workforce disability equality should involve no more work than is currently expected in order to be compliant with national equality legislation.
-Trusts will need to check their datasets, and may need to put systems in place to ensure that the relevant data can be extracted and reported.
-There will be some additional work involved in checking and adding data for the metrics, submitting the spreadsheet, discussing the metrics and formulating an action plan.
-The burden of the WDES has been assessed by NHS Digital and the WDES is a certified data collection.
+Trusts will need to ensure they have local arrangements in place to support the data collection and reporting process, and can publish their WDES annual report.
+WDES has been assessed by NHS Digital and is a certified data collection.

 Q. What consequences will there be for NHS trusts or foundation trusts that fail to report their data?

 NHS organisations will be expected to adopt a strategy of closing the gap between disabled and non-disabled staff and taking steps to improve the experiences of disabled staff, in the interests of patients and their staff.
 Failing to demonstrate concrete steps taken to do so would not be adhering with the Public Sector Equality Duty or the Equality Act.
-Failure to do so will also be a breach of the NHS Standard Contract and should trigger robust discussions about how and why, and what steps will be taken to improve performance the following year.
+Failure to do so will also be a breach of the NHS Standard Contract and should trigger robust discussions between the local clinical commissioning group (CCG) and the trust.

 Actions and outcomes